Nagarjuna278/raftlog/README.md

 ## Future Enhancements

 *   Implement the full Raft algorithm, including handling of network partitions and node failures.
+*   Implement real network communication in network.go and rpc.go (e.g., using gRPC for heartbeats and log replication).
 *   Add a user interface for visualizing the cluster and its log.
 *   Implement a persistent log storage mechanism.
 *   Add more sophisticated client interactions and error handling.